alexanderkim11/zns-registry/README.md

    **Return:**

-   1. `new_deed : Deed`: Upon success, return Deed containing the same domain information as prior.
+   1. `new_deed : Deed`: Upon success, return Deed record for the new owner containing the domain information.

       &nbsp;